DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 From inside of truck, on a passenger seat, a young man, with clipboard on his knees, lazily answered.
 His name is Ashlan <span title="Please don't ask where from are these names...">Highrol</span>
-Year older than Kay, and also soldier as Kay.
+Year older than Kai, and also soldier as Kai.

-"Just nothingness, right, Kay?"
+"Just nothingness, right, Kai?"

 "Only 70 seconds passed, graveyard's observation procedure requires 300 seconds"

 The graveyard is what they call this black pyramid.
-The target of Kay's diligent observation has been 200 meters tall, which was comparable to modern skyscraper buildings.
+The target of Kai's diligent observation has been 200 meters tall, which was comparable to modern skyscraper buildings.

 "There is really nothing, isn't?
 300 seconds should already pass, right?"